-Andrea is a natural dyer and gardener.
+Andrea is a natural dyer and Master Gardener.
 Learning to knit when she was in her late 20s turned out to be the gateway craft to a full blown fiber addiction.
 Rug hooking, spinning, dyeing fiber and owning sheep and goats soon followed.

 John’s addiction is wood turning.
 He is totally self-taught by the stubborn trial and error method.
 He plays in a 2,500 square foot wood shop on the farm, an unlimited supply of wood at his doorstep.
 When not turning or working on the endless chores that go with owning rural property, John can be found on the river, fly fishing for trout.

 Andrea and John are joined in the business by Debbie Lingro and Laura Gronowski.

 Debbie and her family live nearby on their own farmstead, where she has recently added a She Shed, complete with a lathe for woodturning.
 Debbie is an expert canner and a known chicken whisperer and is never without the constant (velcro) companionship of her two Newfoundlands.
 In the winter, she and her husband frequently head to Wyoming or Montana for a bit of snowmobiling … because Ohio’s winters aren’t cold enough!